CianGrimnir/cs7ns1_project2/README.md

 ## Classifying the dataset
 ### Make sure to place all the model on parent directory.
 Classify the images for each image dirs with appropriate model based on captcha length.
+### For using our models, copy all the model files from models/labels.
 ### rename the image directory of the user to images/

 ```
 python3 ./scripts/classify.py --model-name label6 --captcha-dir images/6 --output classified_6.csv --symbols symbols.txt